 As one of the world's most disaster-prone countries, Humanity & Inclusion focuses its work on the country's poorest areas—where the population is most exposed to disasters and conflicts and where public services are lacking.
 Typhoons and their side-effects, including landslides, storm surges and flash floods, are the most frequent and devastating natural disasters.
 In the past 20 years, natural disasters have killed more than 31,000 and affected more than 98 million people in the Philippines.

 In 2017, Humanity & Inclusion opened a regional program through which teams serve people in the Philippines, Indonesia and Timor.

 - Disaster risk reduction

-- Inclusive development and livelihoods
+- Inclusive employment

 Following natural disasters, Humanity & Inclusion set up fixed and mobile units to provide mobility aids, adaptive devices, protection items, and shelter kits to those most in need and ensure that they have access to food, water, and health services.
 The response targeted people with disabilities or severe medical conditions, children, expectant mothers, mothers with young children, female heads of households, and the elderly.
 After Typhoon Haiyan in 2013, the most violent typhoon ever recorded, Humanity & Inclusion launched an emergency response intervention in the provinces of Leyte and Capiz.
 The organization’s teams deployed a logistics platform to help ensure humanitarian aid could reach the most isolated areas.
 They also distributed 1,390 tents to people whose homes had been destroyed, and supported the process to rebuild shelters for 900 households.
 The organization helped 700 highly vulnerable households affected by the typhoon, by providing them with financial and technical assistance, so that they could rebuild homes that are safer and better able to withstand natural disasters.